na-na-hi/renget/archive/onrms.md

 AI specializing in text is called ==**LLM (Large Language Model)**==

-since late 2022, LLMs boomed, becoming a integral part of our world and significantly impacting various areas like communication and hobbies you are reading this and it mean you are curious about *using LLMs for bots, roleplay, fanfiction and creative writing*
+since late 2022, LLMs boomed, becoming an integral part of our world and significantly impacting various areas like communication and hobbies if you are reading this, it means you are curious about *using LLMs for bots, roleplay, fanfiction and creative writing*

 -> ![image failed to load: reload the page](https://files.catbox.moe/mf0r4u.png) <-